Wednesday, December 11, 2013

 Even funds with low portfolio turnover cannot escape the tax issue.
 Mutual funds with low turnover have large unrealized capital gains.
 While a fund that has huge unrealized gains is an indication of a fund that has been successful in picking winners, it also poses potential bombshells for new investors in the fund.
 Indeed, at some point, the fund will sell these stocks and distribute the “realized” gains to current fund holders.
 Thus, buying a fund with low turnover may mean that you are also buying a fund with potentially huge “hidden” tax liabilities.

 Keep in mind this tax burden is aside from the usual taxes you have to pay on dividend distributions the fund makes during the year as well as taxes you must pay when selling fund shares at a profit.

-The tax issue concerning mutual funds is especially significant at this time given that the markets have been strong for many years and a plethora of funds have large unrealized gains.
-Should fund managers sour on the market and begin selling stock, the size of the distributions of realized gains - and therefore the size of your tax headache - could grow.
+The tax issue concerning mutual funds is especially significant at this time given that the markets have been strong in recent years and a plethora of funds may have large unrealized gains.
+Should fund managers sour on the market and begin selling stock, the size of the distributions of realized gains — and therefore the size of your tax headache — could grow.